Mouse Sensitivity Converter & Calculator

 Advanced Settings & Outputs

 However, if you plan to use the same mouse DPI for each game, there's no need to worry about the "From Game Mouse DPI" and "To Game Mouse DPI" inputs to convert your sensitivity.
 In this case, all that matters is that the "From Game Mouse DPI" and "To Game Mouse DPI" values are the same.
 You can leave the default values of 800 DPI for each DPI input.
-Again, note that while your "Converted Sensitivity" will be accurate, the other outputs may not be accurate if you don't enter real mouse DPI values.
+Again, note that while your "Converted Sensitivity" will be accurate, the other outputs won't be accurate if you don't enter real mouse DPI values.

 eDPI Example 1: